maparisio/Asteroid-Impact-Prediction/README.md

 ### Processes used
 1. Reading the csv files
 2. Cleaning the data
+3. Normalize and stabalize the data
+4. Splitting thr data
+5. Training the model
-3. Neural Networks
+6. Neural Networks
-4. Supervised Learning
+7. Supervised Learning
-5.
+8.

 ------------------------------------
 References